Opera Cup (2021)

-Opera Cup (2021) is the third Opera Cup professional wrestling tournament produced by Major League Wrestling (MLW).
+Opera Cup (2021) was the third Opera Cup professional wrestling tournament produced by Major League Wrestling (MLW).
 The first two rounds were held at Fightland on October 2, 2021, while the finals took place at War Chamber on November 6, 2021.

 Production

 Background

 The Opera House Cup was annually held as a professional wrestling tournament for nearly fifty years in various cities in the United States until its discontinuation in 1948.
 Stu Hart won the final tournament and kept the possession of the Opera Cup trophy since then.
 On July 21, 2019, Major League Wrestling announced that it would be holding an event on December 5 at the Melrose Ballroom in Queens, New York City, New York which would be a set of television tapings of MLW's television program Fusion.
 On July 24, it was reported that Stu Hart's grandson and MLW wrestler Teddy Hart would be donating an inherited "family heirloom" to MLW.
 On July 30, MLW.com announced that the family heirloom was Stu Hart's Opera Cup trophy and MLW would be bringing back the Opera Cup tournament on the December 5 supercard, naming it Opera Cup.

 On August 17, 2021, it was announced on MLW's website that a third Opera Cup would be held in 2021.
 It was later announced that the first two rounds of the tournament would take place at Fightland on October 2 and the final round would take place on November 6.